 Invoice Factoring FAQs

 It depends on who is seeking the funding.
-Invoice factoring isn't widely used by large companies with access to bank loans or lines of credit.
-Small and medium-sized businesses may find invoice factoring appealing as a means of helping them improve their cash flow and ensuring they can pay their expenses.
+Invoice factoring isn’t widely used by large companies with access to bank loans or lines of credit.
+Small and medium-sized businesses may find invoice factoring appealing as a means of helping them improve their cash flow and obtaining the funds they need to pay their expenses.

 How much does factoring invoices cost?